 The goal of LSUHS community vaccine sites is to provide every eligible citizen with access to the vaccine as soon as possible.
-LSUHS has administered over 94,772* vaccines as the first large-scale COVID-19 vaccine clinic in Louisiana.
+LSUHS has administered over 117,548* doses of COVID-19 vaccine, as the first large-scale COVID-19 vaccine clinic in Louisiana.

 *Numbers shown reflect overall totals of the CEVT to date, which include tests and sequences completed for the Louisiana Department of Health.

-- Individuals should provide ID and insurance information when they arrive to any site for vaccination.
-Those that meet all other qualifications, but are without insurance are still eligible to receive the vaccine.
+Individuals should provide ID and insurance information when they arrive at any LSUHS vaccine distribution site.
+Those that are without insurance are still eligible to receive the vaccine.
+While pre-registration is encouraged for those ages 18 and up, it is not required to receive the vaccine.
+To preregister, go to the LSU Health Shreveport website at www.lsuhs.edu.

 COVID-19 Vaccine Information (click a tab below)